New Extreme Primitive Folk Art Doll

 Mrs. Baker is an extreme primitive folk art doll made of muslin stuffed with sawdust.
 She wears a tea-stained muslin skirt with an adjustable drawstring and a very prim carrot.
 She has bits of coffee-stained string for hair and vintage buttons for eyes.
 I made her using a Netty LaCroix design.
 Click the links under Where to Find My Work in the upper right corner of this blog (a list that I am excited to say will be expanding very soon) to find where she is available for sale.

-7 Responses to “New Extreme Primitive Folk Art Doll”
+7 thoughts on “New Extreme Primitive Folk Art Doll”

 Doreen – Thank you!
 Sometimes it seems like the more I struggle with an element (like the amount of greens atop the carrot) the more appropriate-looking it turns out in the end.